dipika-singhania/ICC-Semi-Supervised-TAS/README.md

 # ICC-Semi-Supervised-TAS
 [Iterative Contrast-Classify For Semi-supervised Temporal Action Segmentation](https://arxiv.org/abs/2112.01402) accepted to be presented in AAAI-2022.
+Code for semi supervsion version of ‘C2F-TCN: A Framework for Semi- and Fully-Supervised Temporal Action Segmentation’ [link](https://ieeexplore.ieee.org/abstract/document/10147035) published in TPAMI-2023.

 ### Data download and directory structure: